nomjie33/DB-APP-INFOM/README.md

 ## 👥 Contributors

+**CCINFOM S22 Group 07**
-- **[Your Team Members' Names]**
+- Team members responsible for:
-  - Database Design & Implementation
+  - Database Schema Design & Implementation
-  - Backend Development (DAO, Services)
+  - Backend Development (DAO Layer, Service Layer)
-  - Frontend Development (JavaFX GUI)
+  - Frontend Development (JavaFX GUI & Controllers)
+  - Business Logic & Transaction Management
-  - Report Generation System
+  - PDF Report Generation System

-## 📝 License
+## 📝 Academic Context

-This project is created for academic purposes as part of the Database Systems course.
+This project was developed as a major course requirement for **CCINFOM (Database Systems)** - Section S22, Group 07.

+**Institution**: De La Salle University
+**Course**: Database Management Systems
+**Academic Year**: 2024-2025

+The system demonstrates:
+- Relational database design principles
+- CRUD operations with JDBC
+- Transaction management
+- Three-tier architecture (Presentation, Business, Data layers)
+- Real-world business process implementation

 ## 🤝 Contributing

-This is an academic project.
-For improvements or bug fixes:
+This is an academic project developed for coursework.
+While not actively maintained post-submission, feedback and suggestions are welcome:
 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Commit your changes
+3. Commit your changes (`git commit -m 'Add improvement'`)
-4. Push to the branch
+4. Push to the branch (`git push origin feature/improvement`)
-5. Create a Pull Request
+5. Open a Pull Request

+## 🐛 Troubleshooting

+### Database Connection Issues
+- Verify MySQL server is running
+- Check credentials in `db.properties`
+- Ensure `vehicle_rental_db` database exists
+- Confirm MySQL Connector JAR is in `lib/` folder

+### JavaFX Runtime Issues
+- Ensure JavaFX SDK is properly configured in your IDE
+- For Java 11+, JavaFX is not bundled and must be added separately

+### PDF Generation Issues
+- Verify iText library is in `lib/` folder
+- Check write permissions for `reports_output/` directory

 ## 📧 Contact

-For questions or support, please contact the project maintainers through GitHub issues.
+For questions or issues related to this project, please use GitHub Issues or contact the repository maintainer.

 ---

-**Note**: This is a student project for educational purposes.
-The system demonstrates database design, Java application development, and software engineering principles.
+**Note**: This is an academic project developed for educational purposes, demonstrating database design, Java application development, and software engineering principles in the context of a vehicle rental management system.